 Pools with different temperatures take centre stage at Hammam Al-Andalus.

 You can relax in warm water then hot water before bringing your muscles back to life in the ice-cold plunge pool.
-Clients who have taken one of our Malaga Bike Tours get a 15% discount here when they show our ‘INSIDER TIPS’’ brochure that we hand out after the tours.
+Clients of MALAGA BIKE get a 15% discount here.
+Ask the staff for more information.

 Hammam Open Space has no pools, but plenty of steam to help you and your body chill-out after that bike ride.